Pumping Breast Milk

 The most effective type of breast pump is a hospital-grade, electric breast pump with a double-collection kit.
 The automatic suction and release action more closely imitates the way a baby sucks than do other pumps.
 Most mothers find it takes less time to get more milk when using this type of pump.

 You can rent breast pumps through the Woman's Mom & Baby Boutique located on the first floor of the Physician Office Building, next to Woman's Hospital or by calling 225-231-5578.
-Find the supplies that you need: breast-pump accessories and replacement parts, nursing bras, storage bags and accessories, Medela and Ameda products.

 You will find other types of breast pumps on the market, such as small manual or battery-powered pumps.
 If you have questions about the type of pump to purchase or rent, or have questions about a breast pump you are considering, talk with our lactation consultants.

 To make your pumping session more effective and comfortable, pump in a place where you can relax.
-Sit with your shoulders relaxed and your back comfortable.
+Sit with your shoulders relaxed and back comfortable.

 Have everything you need within reach, including something to drink.
 The following tips may also help stimulate let-down: